FredericG-BE/OpenHasp-HA-pyscript/README.md

 - Integration with HA:
     - When an object is pushed: call a service, toggle a HA switch entity or call a Python function.
     - Link objects to HA entities so that the latter control text and/or color of the object.
+    - For each plate the library can create an maintain entities showing statistics about the device, if it is running, the version, the URI, uptime, the FW version it is running, ...
 - **Generate jsonl** and send to display when it comes online.
 - **Style definition** controlling colors, borders, fonts and so on for all objects.
 A style controls the whole project but can however be overwritten per object if needed.
 - Support for **MQTT Watchdog**.
 For cases where a screen is not useful when disconnected from HA (and is displaying stale data), I created some custom code that resets the screen when no mqtt heartbeat messages are received for a few minutes.